Income Protection Help – for limited company directors

 Is executive income protection tax-efficient?

 In many cases, yes.
-Premiums paid by your company are usually treated as a business expense, which can reduce your corporation tax bill.
-You won’t normally pay income tax or National Insurance on the premiums.
-Learn more in our guide to income protection tax rules for directors.
+Premiums paid by your company are often treated as a business expense, which can reduce your corporation tax bill.
+You will not usually pay income tax or National Insurance on the premiums.
+See our guide to income protection tax rules for directors for more details.

 How are payouts taxed?

-If your company makes a claim, the monthly benefit is paid to the business and treated as trading income.
+If your company makes a claim, the monthly benefit is paid to the business and treated as income.
 When you draw the funds as salary or dividends, normal taxation applies.
-Payouts from personally funded policies are tax-free because you’ve already paid tax on the premiums.
+Payouts from personally funded policies are typically tax-free because you have already paid tax on the premiums.

 How much cover can I take out?

-Executive policies can insure up to around 80% of your pre-incapacity salary and dividends, often with a maximum of £25,000 per month.
-Personal plans typically cover up to 65% of your income.
-See short-term vs long-term cover for more detail on benefit periods.
+Executive policies can cover up to around 80% of your pre-incapacity salary and dividends, often subject to insurer limits.
+Personal plans typically cover less.
+See short-term vs long-term cover for more information on how benefit periods work.

 Does income protection cover losing a contract?

-No. Income protection only pays out if you’re unable to work due to illness or injury.
-It doesn’t cover redundancy, contract termination, or a lack of work.
+No. Income protection only pays out if you are unable to work due to illness or injury.
+It does not cover redundancy, contract termination, or gaps between contracts.

-What if I’m not operating through a limited company?
+What if I am not operating through a limited company?

-If you’re not running a limited company, you would usually take out a personal income protection policy instead.
-You won’t get corporation tax relief on the premiums, but any payout is typically tax-free.
-Read more about income protection for contractors and freelancers.
+If you are not running a limited company, you would normally take out a personal policy instead.
+You will not get corporation tax relief on the premiums, but any payout is typically tax-free.